jinnabaalu/jinnabalu.github.io/_posts/2020-11-02-elasticsearch-water-mark.md

 ---
 layout: post
-title: "Elasticsearch - Disk Space is too low/disk.watermark thresholds/FORBIDDEN/12/index read-only"
+title: "Elasticsearch Disk Space is too low"
 description: "Elasticsearch - [FORBIDDEN/12/index read-only / allow delete (api)];];"
 author: jinnabalu
-categories: [ Elasticsearch ]
+categories: [ ElasticsearchIssues ]
-image: assets/images/Elasticsearch_watermark.png
+image: assets/images/Elasticsearch_watermark.pngs
-featured: false
-hidden: true
 ---

-# Fix the FORBIDDEN Read-Only / Allow Delete Error for Elasticsearch API Requests
+*Fix the FORBIDDEN Read-Only / Allow Delete Error for Elasticsearch API Requests*

 Elasticsearch considers the available disk space on a node before deciding whether to allocate new shards to that node or to actively relocate shards away from that node.